sav-che/TL-2/Authors/Buse, Lodewijk Hendrik {std. Buse} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 277](https://www.biodiversitylibrary.org/item/103861#page/287/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 277](https://www.biodiversitylibrary.org/page/33266584) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Buse, L. H. {std.
 Buse}|first entry]] for this author

 ### Author

 \* Buse, Lodewijk Hendrik (1819-1888), Dutch botanist and lawyer, born at Haarlem, collected in its surroundings with H.D.
-Gildemeester Buse, studied law at Utrecht (doctor of laws), moved to Renkum soon after 1845 (the year of the foundation of the Dutch Botanical Society of wich B. was a founder-member), issued *Musci neerlandici* (exsicc.) together with his wife Mrs. Buse-Koppiers, travelled in England and Germany, corresponded with Juratzka and Milde, active in the Dutch Botanical Society until 1865. (*Buse*).
+Gildemeester Buse, studied law at Utrecht (doctor of laws), moved to Renkum soon after 1845 (the year of the foundation of the Dutch Botanical Society of wich B. was a founder-member), issued *Musci neerlandici* (exsicc.) together with his wife Mrs. Buse-Koppiers, travelled in England and Germany, corresponded with Juratzka and Milde, active in the Dutch Botanical Society until 1865.
+**Abbreviated name**: *Buse*

 #### Note